AdrLBallesteros/MapSWAT/README.md

 * MapSWAT will only create the selected input maps, so remember to tick the box for each input map to generate them.

 * If a python error appears during the use of MapSWAT, it is recommended to reboot the QGIS program to fix it.
-If it continues to be displayed, please  <a href="#contact">contact me</a>.
+If it continues, please  <a href="#contact">contact me</a>.

 ## How To Use